 He gives me a quizzical look.
 “And that would be?”

 “The same thing as you guys.
 We couldn’t stop bickering.
-People could say anything and everything without explaining themselves, and it drove us apart as a society and culture.
-When the virus hit, we had to physically distance to keep it from spreading.
-What started in our minds ended up in our bodies.
-Eventually, we discovered cures and preventatives, but—”
+People said anything and everything without explaining themselves, and it drove us apart.
+What started in our minds ended in our bodies—when the sickness spread, we had to physically distance ourselves to keep it in check.
+We found cures and preventatives, but—”

-“I’ve had visions of your world, and I think I know what you’re talking about.
+“I’ve had visions of your world; I think I know what you’re talking about.
 The Stormtroopers were—”

 I clear my throat, embarrassed.
-“Uh, I don’t know what they’re called, so I made up a name.
+“Uh, I didn’t know what they’re called so I made up a name for them.
 The soldiers with the uh—” I stammer for a moment as my brain filters out a slew of pop culture references.
-“They’re always in armor…do you call it plate mail?
-It looks smooth; a lot more aesthetic and much better designed than the Earthling version.
+“They always wear armor…do you call it plate mail?
+It looks smooth.
+A lot more aesthetic and way better designed than the Earthling version.
 It’s also white—like impossibly white.”

 Ren interrupts with a harsh bark of laughter.
 “Taxes?
 Taxes?
-They may call it that, aye, but taxes are meant to aid the collective.
+They may call it that, aye, but taxes are meant to aid the populace.
 No, if you have any bit of sense you’ll call it what is: a tribute.
-Lyderea and her ministers are addicted to luxury—there is never enough gold, materiel, or gimmickry to satisfy their lust for armies and riches.”
+Lyderea and her ministers are addicted to luxury—there is ne’er enough gold or gimmickry to satisfy their lust for armies and riches.”
 He turns to the side and spits again.

 His hood shadows a lot of his face, but I can still see his eyes growing cold and hard.
 “I do what is necessary.”

 “Uh…okay.
-Sorry, didn’t mean to pry.
-But on a related note, I’ve seen other people fighting with the knights.
+Didn’t mean to pry.
+But on a related note, I’ve also seen people fighting with the knights.
 They wear dirty gear and stick to the woods.”

 “They’re called the Birthright Alliance, or just the Alliance, for short.
 A loose confederation of insurgent warlords, led by a rogue named Ardos Rygar.
 A cruel man, but also capable.”